JhonCamargo07/JhonCamargo07/README.md

-## JhonCamargo07
+<h1 align="center">Jhon Alexander Camargo</1>

 ### About me
-I am a person who is passionate about programming, I like to learn new technologies and be able to deepen my knowledge, I am also self-taught.
+I am a person who is passionate about programming, I like to learn new technologies and to deepen my knowledge, I am also self-taught.

 ### Skills